Got some news, photos, information or just need an OAC question answering? Email email@example.com

 2015 TRAINING WEEKEND will be Friday 20th – 23rd March at the same venue as this year; Limefitt Park, Troutbeck.
 The weekend is open to all fully paid-up members on a first come, first served basis. £57 for three nights self-catering in 5*log cabins holding six people.
 Please pay Tom Hannah at training; cash or cheque asap.

-A message form Dominic Egan: Hi all!
-Can you help me, to help others, to help us all?
-In November I’m cycling from the base of Mt Kilimanjaro to the start of the East Rift Valley, in Tanzania, for Yorkshire Cancer Research.
-A 350km ride across the Serengeti and climbing more than 13,000ft.
-The challenge route is over five days and is mainly off-road trails and – it won’t be easy chased by lions, elephants and the occasional rhino.
+A message form Dominic Egan: Next month I’m cycling from the base of Mt Kilimanjaro to the start of the East Rift Valley, in Tanzania, for Yorkshire Cancer Research.
+A 350km ride across the Serengeti and climbing more than 13,000ft in five days and mainly off-road.
 My challenge is dedicated to all affected by cancer, especially Sheila Egan (late mother) and Julie Swinburne (late wife) who was a Leeds Endocrine Specialist Nurse.
 If you can help by donating, please go to my Just Giving page.